-Study contemporary British history at an advanced level in a strong research environment.
-Choose from a wide range of options, taught by experts in the field.
-The programme includes economic, social, cultural, political and diplomatic history.
-Leads to careers in research, journalism, the civil service, politics, teaching and finance.
-We provide a unique course covering contemporary historiography and research methods.
+Study contemporary British history at an advanced level in a strong research environment with our course.
+You can choose from a wide range of options taught by experts in the field and our programme includes economic, social, cultural, political and diplomatic history.
+Our unique course covering contemporary historiography and research methods leads to careers in research, journalism, the civil service, politics, teaching and finance.

 Comparative approach to contemporary British history.

-Unique location in the heart of the British administrative centre with unrivalled access to library and archival resources and easy access to resources in Europe, as well as wide range of contemporary history experts at ICBH.
+Our unique location in the heart of the British administrative centre with unrivalled access to library and archival resources and easy access to resources in Europe, as well as a wide range of contemporary history experts at ICBH.

-Students attend the regular research seminar in Contemporary British History and have full access to ICBH's other exciting activitites, such as our oral history programme, History & Policy, conferences and research projects
+You attend regular research seminars in contemporary British history and have full access to ICBH's other exciting activities, such as our oral history programme, history & policy, conferences and research projects

 Application status Open

 Duration 1 year FT / 2 years PT, September to September

 Credit value UK 180 / ECTS 90